Squareshot blog /

 If you need to do something urgently, an outsourced company may not be readily available at that same very minute, working on the order of other customers.
 So good planning is recommended to make the process stress-free.

-In case you need product images of tens of thousands of items per annum, chances are, you are better off with an in-house studio, cost-per-image-wise.
+In case you need product images of tens of thousands of items per annum, chances are, you are better off with an in-house product photography, cost-per-image-wise.
 Or you can keep shooting in-house and outsource editing of photography to cut some costs.

 Depending on where you stand with your business development, capital and volume of product photography needs, the article may have answered by now which way to go at this stage of evolution of your ecommerce business.